cloudify-cosmo/docs.getcloudify.org/content/installation/upgrading-manager.md

 # Upgrading into the new roles system

-When you upgrade to Cloudify to 4.2 and above, you must also consider user roles and permissions.
+When you upgrade to Cloudify 4.2 and above, you must also consider user roles and permissions.

 In previous versions, Cloudify had only system-wide roles: user and admin.
-When you restore a snapshot from below Cloudify 4.2 on a Cloudify Manager 4.2 and above, user roles are changed:
+When you restore a snapshot from Cloudify 4.1 and below on a Cloudify Manager 4.2 and above, user roles are changed:

 - `user` becomes `default`
 - `admin` becomes `sys_admin`

 These roles are equivalent in order to maintain backward compatibility.

-Also, in versions below Cloudify 4.2, users and groups were associated to tenants without a role.
+Also, in Cloudify 4.1 and below users and groups are associated to tenants without a role.
 In Cloudify 4.2 and above, users and groups are added to a tenant with a specific role.
 The role affects the user and group permissions to access tenant resources.

-When you restore a snapshot from below Cloudify 4.2 on a Cloudify Manager 4.2 and above, each user or group that was associated to a tenant now have the role “user” in this tenant.
-A user that has the role “user” in a tenant has the same permissions on resources in this tenant as a user that was associated with a tenant in previous versions.
+When you restore a snapshot from a Cloudify 4.1 and below manager on a Cloudify 4.2 and above manager, each user or group that was associated to a tenant now has the “user” role in this tenant.
+A user that has the “user” role in a tenant has the same permissions on resources in this tenant as a user that was associated with a tenant in previous versions.